xerosic/kronosd/README.md

 # kronosd
-Kronos was born by my frustration with using the crontab syntax and to make a better configuration system YAML will be used.
+Kronos was born by my frustration with using the crontab syntax and to make a better configuration system JSON will be used.

 # Goals